-If you were previously denied and wish to reapply you must submit a new online application.
+If you were previously denied and wish to reapply, you must submit a new online application and pay the application fee.
 Note that you will need to create a new account before proceeding to apply.

 If you were previously accepted but did not enroll you may defer enrollment for up to one year.
 Be sure to carefully review the deadlines once again as there may be changes from last year.